-So far in 2016, the markets have been dropping like crazy and many investors are scared of the stock market.
-I’ve been watching the news and they have done a good job at adding to the fear.
+At the start of 2016, the stock market was dropping like crazy.
+Even as it has settled, many people are scared of the stock market.
+I watched the news and they did a good job at adding to the fear.
 They showed still images of traders on the floor that had despair written all over their faces.
-There was a graphic in big bold red numbers and an arrow pointing down that showed how much the average 401k plan lost each day.
-They even used music that you typically hear in a horror movie!
+There was a graphic in big bold red numbers and an arrow pointing down.
+It showed how much the average 401k plan lost each day.
+They even used music that you hear in a horror movie!

-They say this is the worst 10-day start to the stock market in history.
-I checked my portfolio balances on Personal Capital and saw that the stock market volatility so far has cost us over $20,000!
-But I’m not worried.
+They say this was the worst 10-day start to the stock market in history.
+I checked my portfolio balances on Personal Capital.
+I saw that the stock market volatility had cost us over $20,000!
+But I wasn’t worried.

 I know that many people – regardless of age – are scared to invest in the stock market.
-For the younger generation, their fear is rooted in the fact that just as they started to save and invest, the Great Recession blew up and they lost most of their savings when the markets tanked in 2008.
+For the younger generation, their fear of investing is from the Great Recession.
+They lost most of their savings when the markets tanked in 2008.

-The biggest driver in being scared of the stock market is fear.
+The biggest driver of scared of the stock market is fear.
 As humans we learn fear at a young age, either through personal experiences or from others.

 For example, I am afraid of big dogs because when I was younger, I was attacked by one.
 Now I am nervous whenever a big dog is around.
 This is a fear because of a personal experience.

 You can also be fearful because of others though too.
 If you have any grandparents that lived through the Great Depression, you know what I mean.
-Because banks went belly up and they lost their savings, they did not trust banks and tended to keep their cash hidden in their house.
+Banks went belly up and people lost their savings.
+As a result, they tended to keep their cash hidden in their house.
 Many times, this fear took hold on their children and they too are fearful of banks.

-When it comes to losing money in the stock market, but types of fear can occur.
-Either you personally lost money and are now fearful, and/or hearing how the media and “experts” talk with fear makes you scared of the stock market.
+When it comes to losing money in the stock market, different types of fear can occur.
+Maybe you lost money and are now fearful.
+Or hearing how the media and “experts” talk with fear makes you scared of the stock market.

-So how do you overcome your fears, regardless if they are related to the stock market or big dogs?
+So how do you overcome your fears, regardless if they are about the stock market or big dogs?
 You have to work at it.
 Yes it will take some effort on your part, but in the long run, it will be well worth it.
-Here is your step-by-step guide:
+Here is a 4 step guide.

-Take the time to go through the steps above and when you are ready for the education piece for learning about the stock market, read on.
+Take the time to go through the steps above.
+When you are ready for the education piece for learning about the stock market, read on.

 Key Things To Understand About The Stock Market

 The following points are here to help you better understand and educate you on the stock market.
-While you will still have to put in some more work, hopefully reading the following puts you at ease.
+While you will still have to put in some more work, reading the following should help to put some of your fear at ease.

 Losses Hurt More Than Gains Feel Good

 It is human nature to focus on the negative.
-It has been scientifically shown that losing $100 hurts more and is more memorable to us than winning or earning $100.
+It has been scientifically shown that losing $100 hurts more than winning $100.
+It is more memorable to us than winning $100 too.
 So it is only natural that many people are still stuck on the losses they incurred back in 2008.

-As you can see from the chart above, the stock market has had a positive return 72% of the time since 1928 and a negative return just 28% of the time.
+Look at the chart above.
+The stock market has had a positive return 72% of the time since 1928 and a negative return just 28% of the time.
 Stop focusing on the down years and focus on the years with gains.

 Corrections Happen All Of The Time

-Here is a chart showing you the frequency of drops in the stock market historically:
+Below is a chart showing you the frequency of drops in the stock market historically.

-So before you get scared thinking that the sky is falling, just remember that pullbacks are a routine thing that happens all of the time in the market.
+So before you get scared thinking that the sky is falling, just remember this.
+Pullbacks are a routine thing that happens all the time in the market.

 I want you to look at the graph below.
-Notice the huge decline in the early 2000’s (internet bubble bust) and then in 2007 (housing market bubble bust).
+Notice the huge decline in the early 2000’s (internet bubble bust).
+Then again in 2007 (housing market bubble bust).
 Both times the market came back.
 And it will this time as well.

 I have two more charts for you to look at.
 Which one looks scarier to you?

 Most readers will say that the first one is scarier than the second.
 The catch is that they are both of the S&P 500 Index from January 1984 to September 2014.
-The only difference is the first chart is looking at monthly returns and the second is looking at annual returns.
+The only difference is the first chart is looking at monthly returns.
+The second is looking at annual returns.

 In other words, when you look at the short term, you see volatility – scariness.
-But when you step back and look at investing from a long term investing perspective, it doesn’t look that bad.
+But when you look at investing from a long term investing perspective, it doesn’t look that bad.
 That is your goal, to look at investing through long-term eyes.

 Stock Market Volatility: A Little Secret

 Why does the media and Wall Street hype stock market volatility?
 Because when they do, they get you emotionally involved.
-When you start acting emotionally, you are bound to lose.
+When you start acting based on your emotions, you are bound to lose.
 When your emotions enter into the picture, you start to trade in and out of the market.

 The same holds true for the news too.
 How do they make money?
 Through advertising.
 So the more compelling they make their stories, the more eyeballs they have watching.
 They then sell this huge viewership number to advertisers to make money selling ads.

-Look at the below Google search I did about the stock market:
+Look at the below Google search I did about the stock market below.

 The Outlook Is What You Should Focus On

-Instead of watching the news and getting caught up in their doom and gloom, keep things in perspective by looking at how things are doing, economically.
-Look at everything: companies are hiring, people are buying houses, the economy is strengthening, even slowly as some may argue.
-Things are not bad.
+Instead of watching the news and getting caught up in fear, keep things in perspective.
+Look at how things are doing, economically.
+Look at everything.
+Are companies are hiring?
+Are people are buying houses?
+Is the economy is strengthening?
+If so, things are not bad.

-This means that there is a good chance the drop in the market is just a normal thing and not a sign of a continued drop that many fear mongers are claiming.
+This means that there is a good chance the drop in the market is just a normal thing.
+It is not a sign of a continued drop that many fear mongers are claiming.

 A Good Offense Is Your Best Defense

 Lastly, your best defense against a correction or any drop in the stock market is to have a good offense.
 What does this mean?
-It means that you need to take the time to assess your risk aversion and build a portfolio that allows you to sleep at night, even when the market drops.
-If you do it correctly, drops like these will be much easier to handle.
+It means that you need to take the time to assess your risk aversion.
+Build a portfolio that allows you to sleep at night, even when the market drops.
+If you do this, drops like these will be much easier to handle.

 Just make sure you understand that risk and reward are related.
-In many cases, when we do something to avoid one risk, we open ourselves up to another risk.
+Often, when we do something to avoid one risk, we open ourselves up to another risk.

 The point is, don’t think that there is no risk with avoiding the stock market.
-There is great risk with just keeping your money in cash as the money you saved will be worth less and less each year because of inflation.
+There is great risk with just keeping your money in cash.
+The money you saved will be worth less and less each year because of inflation.

 Tips For Tuning Out The Noise